TheVioletDev/TheVioletDev/README.md

 ## Hi there 👋

+My name is Autumn, Also known as TheVioletDev, based in Ohio.

+I am currently diving deep into python and swift, with a passion for creating impactful software.
+My goal is to build detailed and structured business systems and software that optimize operations, as well as useful lifestyle apps that simplify everyday task for everyone - Including myself.

+You can follow my coding Journey and insights on my [Blog](https://medium.com/@franklina0493), also titled TheVioletDev.

+Outside of coding you can find me reading, watching anime with my sister, and working on my Etsy shop side hustle.

 <!--
 **TheVioletDev/TheVioletDev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.